Become a Foster Parent

-We want to secure temporary foster homes for every pet we save from BARC (Houston’s City Pound).
+We want to secure temporary foster homes for every pet we save from BARC (Houston’s City Pound) and the other area shelters we help.
 The key word in RPM’s foster program is temporary.
 We do our best to ensure that our dogs and cats do not stay in your home longer than the original duration asked of you because we’re committed to moving them to their new destinations.
 We will work around your schedule and needs, because even if you can foster for only one night, that’s one night a dog or cat won't be in a shelter.

 Things to Know Before You Apply to Be a Foster

 - Your foster pet will typically come to you immediately from Houston’s City Pound (BARC).
 BARC will have provided vetting for your foster.
 However, it is possible that your foster pet may need to take a trip to RPM’s veterinarian if something comes up: for example, if your foster needs additional deworming).
 If you feel your RPM foster requires veterinary attention, you will be provided an RPM hotline number in order to contact an RPM representative for immediate help.
 It is very important that you contact RPM as soon as your foster’s symptoms arise.